-Congratulations to our 2016 Award Recipient: Lauren Huff.
-See the Video
+Congratulations to our 2016 Award Recipient, Lauren Huff.

 To honor and highlight the resiliency, strength, and dedication that a United States Marine Corps wife embodies as she supports our military men and women, families and communities.

 A $1500.00 cash award will be gifted annually to a single recipient, and, when possible, presented at the annual Flying Leatherneck Historical Foundation Gala. $1000 of the award will be presented at Gala and $500 given prior to the event to help offset any expenses to attend Gala.
 The Gala this year will be held on May 20, 2017 at the Miramar Officers Club.